Gailor Hunt Has Been Recognized As One Of The BEST Family Law Firms By Raleigh Residents Three Years In A Row!

 The needs and best interests of the children should always come first in a child custody case.
 Knowing your rights will help you protect your children, while also preserving their relationships with both parents and, most importantly, will help ensure a safe and stable environment during this potentially tumultuous time.

-For more information on how substance abuse can affect a child custody case, check out Episode 14 of my Podcast, “A Year and a Day: Divorce Without Destruction” where I discuss the issue of substance abuse and child custody in depth with my law partner Carrie Tortora.
+For more information on how to prove drug use in a custody case, or how a sobriety clause in a custody agreement can safeguard your children, check out Episode 14 of my Podcast, “A Year and a Day: Divorce Without Destruction.”
+In this episode, I discuss the issue of substance abuse and child custody in depth with my law partner Carrie Tortora.

 Custody cases in and of themselves are hard enough, but one issue that can further complicate an already highly emotional situation is substance abuse.
 In our podcast, Jaime Davis and her law partner Carrie Tortora offer tips and discuss actions you can take if you find yourself involved in a custody case where substance abuse is an issue.